falconcomputing/merlin-compiler/Examples/README.md

 make mcc_accexe
 ```

 Note that these examples are set up using AWS F1 platform.
-To use another platform, you just need to modify the varialbe *DEVICE* in Makefile.
+To use another platform, you just need to modify the variable *DEVICE* in Makefile.
 For example, to use Xilinx Alveo U250, you can set the following:
 ```
 DEVICE=xilinx_u250_xdma_201830_1
 ```